pieroproietti/penguins-eggs/sourceforge/files/ISOS/devuan/beowulf/README.md

 * You can find more informations on this Linux distro at: [Devuan](https://devuan.org/).

 # Disclaim
-__Please note what this project is in no way connected to Devuan in any official way, it’s just my personal experiment__.
+__Please note what this project is in no way connected to the original distro in any official way, it’s just my personal experiment.__